joachimbovin/wikidata_api/README.md

-Quick script that uses JQuery and the Wikidata API to get images from Wikidata.
+Quick script that uses JQuery and the WikiMedia API to get images from Wikidata.